play 1 minute recap

 A photograph of porters setting up camp on Mount Kilimanjaro

-KPAP offers supports Kilimanjaro porters through free gear rentals and educational and training opportunities.
-They also promote ethical mountain climbs through their Partner for Responsible Travel program.
+KPAP supports porters by promoting ethical mountain climbs through their Partner for Responsible Travel program.
 As a small non-profit based at the foot of Kilimanjaro, KPAP needed a website that effectively communicated their work and accomplished two key goals:

 01